50 tips 'n' tricks to save if you've got kids

 Keeping fidgety kids entertained during the school holidays can be exhausting (particularly if they've discovered the golden phrase: "I'm booored!").

 But there's a quick trick that doesn't cost a penny.
-Free sports activities are a great way to keep kids entertained (and healthy) for nowt between terms.
+Free sports activities such as tennis and football coaching are a great way to keep kids entertained (and healthy) for nowt between terms.

-When they're available, they're fully listed in the Cheap Days Out deals page, plus how to find participating venues and bag a place.
+When they're available, they're listed in the Cheap Days Out deals page, along with how to find participating venues to bag a place at.

 A treasure trove of extra cash is available to help families with kids in tow, yet many wrongly assume they aren't eligible.
 To quickly check, use the Benefits Check Up.
 Just enter your details to see how much you may be entitled to.